Azalea japonica is a small heath shrub that provides evergreen, bushy growth.

 All there is to know about growing Azalea japonica

-This shrub is actually a small-flowered rhododendron, and it stands out in spring thanks to its beautiful bright and colorful bloom.
+This shrub is actually a small-flowered rhododendron.
+It bursts forth in spring with a beautiful bright and colorful bloom.

-Azalea japonica grows into a nice round shrub that highlights its generous blooming and the deep green of its leaves.
+Moreover, Azalea japonica grows into a nice round shrub.
+This dense shape is perfect because it highlights the generous blooming and the deep green leaves.

 Note that Azalea japonica might lose its leaves in case of strong frost spells, but this won’t have any incidence on the plant itself.